amberframework/docs/guides/configuration.md

 ## Encrypted Environment Settings

-With Amber you can encrypt your environment setting `amber encrypt {environment}`, this command will open your editor to allow make changes if needed and then encrypt the file `{environment}.enc`.
+With Amber you can encrypt your environment setting using `amber encrypt {environment}`, this command will open your editor to allow make changes if needed and then encrypt the file `{environment}.enc`.

 A `.encryption_key` file is provided.
-It contains a secret\_key\_base that is used to decrypt your encrypted environment settings.
-This file is added to `.gitignore` so it will not be committed to your repository.
+It contains a `secret_key_base` that is used to decrypt your encrypted environment settings.
+This file is added to `.gitignore` to avoid inclusion in version control.

+{% hint style="danger" %}
 Without the encryption key, you won't be able to decrypt your environment settings.
+{% endhint %}

 {% hint style="danger" %}
 **Never commit the encryption key!**